-More than percent of Trinity students study away for a summer, semester, or year, and the College strongly encourages all students to study away at least once prior to graduation.
-Trinity students can choose from approximately 100 international and domestic programs pre-approved by the College.
-Rules and procedures regarding study away are published in the Student Handbook and the Guidelines for Study Away (available through the Office of International Programs).
+Approximately 60 percent of Trinity students study away for a summer, semester, or year, and the College strongly encourages all students to study away at least once prior to graduation.
+Trinity students can choose from approximately 100 international and domestic programs preapproved by the College.
+Rules and procedures regarding study away are published in the Student Handbook and the Guidelines for Study Away (available from the Office of Study Away).
 Students may choose from programs administered by Trinity College or an affiliated or approved non-Trinity program.
-The following global programs are sponsored by Trinity or are affiliated with the College through a consortium or partnership.
+The following programs are sponsored by Trinity or are affiliated with the College through a consortium or partnership.

 Trinity-Sponsored Exchange or Consortia:

-Trinity’s program in Barcelona offers students with intermediate or advanced Spanish the opportunity to study away in one of the world’s great cities.
-Students study in Spanish, taking classes in Spanish language, literature, art history, politics, economics, history, philosophy, classical studies, cinema, theater, and other areas.
+Trinity’s program in Barcelona offers students with beginner, intermediate, or advanced Spanish the opportunity to study away in one of the world’s great cities.
+Students study in English or Spanish, taking classes in Spanish language, literature, art history, politics, history, classical studies, cinema, theater, and other areas.
 Classes in introductory Catalan are also available.
 In addition, students are encouraged to pursue volunteer opportunities, sports, and other interests during their time in Barcelona.

-Students live in home-stays with Spanish families and have access to the Trinity College site in Barcelona, which is equipped with computers, study space, and wireless Internet.
-Students receive a comprehensive orientation and field trips throughout the semester that include a visit to rural Catalunya and a trip to Madrid.
+Students live in student residence halls or homestays with Spanish families and have access to the Trinity College site in Barcelona, which is equipped with computers, study space, and wireless Internet.
+Students receive a comprehensive orientation and field trips throughout the semester that include a visit to rural Catalunya and a trip to Madrid, Seville, or another Spanish city.
 Students also attend a Barça soccer match, visit local museums, and participate in cultural activities.

-A 2.7 GPA or higher; two-four semesters of Spanish or equivalent for intermediate language students, with approval of faculty sponsor (Professor Harrington), and Five semesters of Spanish or equivalent for advanced language students.
+A 2.7 GPA or higher; two-four semesters of Spanish or equivalent for intermediate language students, with approval of faculty sponsor (Professor Harrington), and five semesters of Spanish or equivalent for advanced language students.
+All courses are taught in Spanish.

 Classes in Barcelona